S2-group/appReviewsAnalysis/frontend/README.md

 #### Results view
 ![Results View](https://github.com/S2-group/appReviewsAnalysis/blob/master/frontend/img/results.jpg?raw=true)

-The results view is shows when the classification process is finished.
+The results view is shown when the classification process is finished.
 It consists of two main parts: the **overview**, and the **comparison**.
 The **overview** contains a separate box for every classification algorithm that was used.
 It shows average stats such as the _precision_ and the _recall_ over all classified labels, for each classification algorithm.

 The **comparison** part contains two identical tab containers.
 Each tab container has a tab for every used classification algorithm, allowing the user to display the details of two classification algorithms side by side.
 These details consist of a frequency graph that shows the distribution of the frequency of all labels, and a detail table.
 This table contains detailed statistics on every label, and can be sorted by any of these values.